THURSDAY, OCTOBER 12, 2017

 Speakers: Emily Wetherell, Esq., Allan Keyes, Esq., and James Dumont, Esq., John Treadwell, Esq.

-The Supreme Court is expected to promulgate for effect January 1, 2018, the "Day is a Day" time counting changes to the Appellate, Civil, Criminal, Environmental, Family, Juror, Probate, & Small Claims Rules.
+The Supreme Court has promulgated for effect January 1, 2018, the "Day is a Day" time counting changes to the Appellate, Civil, Criminal, Environmental, Family, Juror, Probate, & Small Claims Rules.
 By January 1st, practitioners & their staff will need to be ready with new forms and systems for counting time and keeping track of deadlines under the "Day is a Day" Rule.
 The panelists helped draft these rule changes and steer them through the Legislature and Court.

 This seminar will cover the highlights of how deadlines have and have not changed, what forms need changing and will discuss issues such as what has happened to the 3-days-for-service-by-mail rule.
 The seminar will also cover other recent and proposed changes in the Criminal and Civil Rules, and will review recent decisions of the Vermont Supreme Court on points of civil procedure.